UgurkanTech/substring-without-duplicates/readme.md

 ## Compiled Library Usage (Recommended)

-Using a 2x faster compiled CPython library:
+Using the compiled CPython library:

 1. Download the repository and make sure you have Python installed in your PATH.
 2. Open the command prompt and run "python" to start Python interactive mode.